 Mayflower 400 Southampton

-This year marks the 400th anniversary of the sailing of the Mayflower on its now famous journey to the New World.
+Southampton was one of 12 partners delivering Mayflower 400 – an international programme of cultural and heritage activities in the UK, US and Netherlands inspired by the 400th anniversary of the ship’s sailing and successful settlement in the US.
 The Mayflower and her sister ship, Speedwell, set sail from West Quay, Southampton, on 15 August 1620, carrying 102 passengers.
-Around 40 of these were the Puritan Separatists who, through time, have become known as America’s Founding Fathers.
 They settled in what had been the Native American village of Patuxet.
 The village had been abandoned by the Wampanaog people who lived there after the death of the majority of its inhabitants in a ‘great plague’ (1616 – 1619), brought by English and European invaders.

-Southampton will be the first city to approach a Mayflower anniversary through the lens of migration.
-The Mayflower is one of many migrant ships that have left from or arrived in Southampton during the past seven centuries; as a result 148 languages are currently spoken in the city.
-We see the anniversary as an opportunity to reveal this rich and diverse history, and to encourage communities to tell their stories, many of which will have previously been hidden.
-We are also working closely with Wampanoag artists, scholars and young representatives to ensure their story and point of view is embedded in our programme.
+In Southampton we approached the anniversary through the lens of migration.
+The Mayflower is one of many thousands of migrant, transmigrant and refuge ships that have left from or arrived in Southampton during the past seven centuries.
+As a result, 148 languages are currently spoken in the city.
+The anniversary was an opportunity to reveal this rich and diverse history, and to encourage communities to tell their stories, many of which will have previously been hidden.

 Events & Workshops